Crochet Baby Outfit

 How to Crochet a Diaper Cover

-While searching for diaper cover patterns to learn form I came across Repeat Crafter Me's post on making a Mickey and Minnie diaper cover.
+While searching for diaper cover patterns to learn from I came across Repeat Crafter Me's post on making a Mickey and Minnie diaper cover.
 Her Mickey Mouse Pattern worked perfectly and was exactly what I was looking for.
 I would strongly suggest following her notes to make a nice basic two button Diaper Cover.

 The only change I made was instead of doing a row of triple crochet stitches for the button holes I did two rows of double crochet because triple stitches would have been too big for the buttons I was using the diaper cover.